Career Timeline of Kendrick Lamar: Major Achievements and Milestones

 How Kendrick Lamar built a successful career.
 Explore key moments that defined the journey.

-Kendrick Lamar Duckworth is a highly acclaimed American rapper, singer, songwriter, and record producer, widely considered one of the greatest rappers of all time.
-His work, deeply rooted in West Coast hip-hop, is characterized by conscious and introspective lyrics, often featuring political criticism and social commentary focused on African-American culture.
-A significant achievement in his career was winning the 2018 Pulitzer Prize for Music, a historic moment as he was the first non-classical or jazz musician to receive this honor.
+Kendrick Lamar is a highly acclaimed American rapper, singer, songwriter, and producer, widely considered one of the greatest rappers ever.
+He made history by winning the 2018 Pulitzer Prize for Music, a first for a non-classical or jazz musician.
+His work is deeply rooted in West Coast hip-hop, characterized by conscious and introspective lyrics often delivering political criticism and social commentary focused on African-American culture.

-On April 15, 2003, Kendrick Lamar, under the stage name K.Dot, released his first mixtape, Youngest Head Nigga in Charge (Hub City Threat: Minor of the Year).
+In 2004 Kendrick Lamar released his first mixtape, Youngest Head Nigga in Charge (Hub City Threat: Minor of the Year).

 2006: Signing with Def Jam Recordings